jay-rivard/candle-shop/README.md

 The class in which this assignment was given did not teach responsive or accessible website design.
 Subsequently, the site is not yet responsive but will be updated in the future.

+Within this repo is a GitHub Pages Deployment of this site.